sanjanasri/cEnTam-Dataset/README.md

 Tamil -563568

-Kindly cite the below-given paper if you use our dataset or source code.
+Kindly cite the below-given paper if you use our dataset.

 @inproceedings{jp-etal-2020-centam,
     title = "c{E}n{T}am: Creation and Validation of a New {E}nglish-{T}amil Bilingual Corpus",